What are mobile bookings?

 Mobile bookings are now a common method of securing hotel reservations.
 Guests can easily research and book travel from their smartphones, making mobile bookings incredibly convenient.

 According to a recent study, the average person checks their mobile phone every 12 minutes, spending nearly a quarter of their waking hours scrolling, tapping, and swiping.
-Meanwhile, research carried out by Reviews.org in 2023 found that on an average day, American users picked up their mobile more than 144 times.
+Meanwhile, recent research found that on an average day, American users picked up their mobile more than 144 times.
 Over the course of a day, users on average racked up three hours and sixteen minutes of mobile phone use.

 For the hotel and travel market, smartphones present a captive audience looking to escape the mundane routine of the everyday.
 Whether it’s reading hotel reviews, comparing promotion packages and prices, or checking availability, it’s increasingly being done on a mobile device.